runtimeverification/k/k-distribution/k-tutorial/1_basic/15_configurations/README.md

 This configuration declaration declares a single cell, the `<k>` cell.
 It also declares that at the start of rewriting, the contents of that cell should be initialized with the value of the `$PGM` **configuration variable**.
-A configuration variable is like an input to `krun`.
-It is a term that is supplied to krun in the form of an AST that was parsed from the grammar of a particular module.
-By default, the `$PGM` configuration variable uses the module of the main syntax module of the definition.
+Configuration variables function as inputs to `krun`.
+These terms are supplied to `krun` in the form of ASTs parsed using a particular module.
+By default, the `$PGM` configuration variable uses the main syntax module of the definition.
 The cast on the configuration variable also specifies the sort that is used as the entry point to the parser, in this case the `K` sort.

-Note that we did not explicitly specify the `$PGM` configuration variable when we invoke `krun` on a file.
-This is because `krun` specifically handles a file passed as a positional argument as a file containing the term that should be passed as the `$PGM` configuration variable, as a special naming convention.
-We did, however, specify the `PGM` name explicitly when we called `krun` with the `-cPGM` command line argument.
+Note that we did not explicitly specify the `$PGM` configuration variable when we invoked `krun` on a file.
+This is because `krun` handles the `$PGM` variable specially, and allows you to pass the term for that variable in the contents of a file passed as a positional argument to `krun`.
+We did, however, specify the `PGM` name explicitly when we called `krun` with the `-cPGM` command line argument in [Lesson 1.2](../02_basics/README.md).
 This is the other, explicit, way of specifying an input to krun.

 This explains the most basic use of configuration declarations in K. We can, however, declare multiple cells and multiple configuration variables.
 We can